Eusarcana: Original description and subsequent discoveries

 E. acrocephalus (sometimes referred to erroneously as "E. acrocephala") can be distinguished from the other two species by the strongly recurved lateral sides of its carapace, the oval mesosoma and the first segment of the metasoma being unusually wide and short for the genus.
 The holotype of E. acrocephalus, UW 1906/V/2 discovered in the Požáry Formation of the Czech Republic, is composed of the carapace and a partial abdomen, portions of which were broken off during bombing runs on Prague during the Second World War, during which the National Museum of Prague was damaged.

 The obesity of the opisthosomal (abdominal) segments in E. obesus is its most remarkable feature (and is also what lends the species its name), the fourth segment is as wide as the first eight segments combined are long.
 The surface of the exoskeleton of the carapace and the segments is thin and seemingly lacks ornamentation.
 In 2014, American paleontologist James Lamsdell suggested that E. obesus may represent a juvenile of the related and contemporary Carcinosoma scorpioides.
 Unlike other species of Eusarcana, E. obesus does not appear to possess spines on its appendages.
+Carcinosoma scorpioides was referred to the new genus Cruinnopterus by Lamsdell (2025), and E. obesus was designated as a junior synonym of that species.'

+Lamsdell (2025) also transferred the species Carcinosoma spiniferum to Eusarcana.'
+E. spiniferum is known from the Silurian of New York, from a single prosomal appendage that preserves some elongated spines.
+The appendage is much less robust than the appendage of Carcinosoma newlini, the Carcinosoma type species, and is more similar to that of E. scorpionis.'